WomensLaw serves and supports all survivors, no matter their sex or gender.

 • Take steps to safety plan, including changing your locks (if permitted by law) and your phone number.

 A restraining order is not a guarantee of your safety.
 Ongoing safety planning is important after receiving the order.
 Many abusers obey protection orders, but some do not, and it is important to build on the things you have already been doing to keep yourself safe.
-For suggestions on staying safe, visit our Staying Safe page.
+For suggestions on staying safe, visit our Safety Planning page.
 Advocates at local resource centers can assist you in designing a safety plan and can provide other forms of support.
 To find an advocate in your area please visit our NJ Advocates and Shelters page.
 Remember that if the abuser violates the order in any way, you can report the violation to your local law enforcement, and s/he may be arrested.

 I was denied a restraining order at the final hearing.
 What are my options?